andsalves/doctrine-elastic/README.md

     }
 }
 ```
 This entity represents, in Elasticsearch, a type named 'foo_type', that belongs to an index named 'foo_index'.
 Note the class annotation @ElasticORM\Type with these informations.
-The property annotation @ElasticORM\Field represents a field from _source of a document into 'foo_type' type. @ElasticORM\MetaField annotation represents a metafield, like _id. @ElasticORM\MetaField _id is required for an entity, and must to be a public property.
+The property annotation @ElasticORM\Field represents a field from _source of a document into 'foo_type' type. @ElasticORM\MetaField annotation represents a metafield, like _id. @ElasticORM\MetaField _id is required for an entity, and must be a public property.

 Only properties with @ElasticORM\Field annotation will be considered as document fields.
 In elasticsearch, the document column name will be the 'name' property from @ElasticORM\Field annotation from class property, just like 'type' annotation property.

 A more detailed explanation about fields customization and types (just like nested and date types, 'format' annotation property etc), will be available soon.

 ### Inserting Documents
-Now is very simple make CRUD operations through ElasticEntityManager.
+Now is very simple to make CRUD operations through ElasticEntityManager.
-Assuming you have a ElasticEntityManager instance in variable $elasticEntityManager:
+Assuming you have an ElasticEntityManager instance in a variable called $elasticEntityManager:
 ```php
 $newFoo = new DoctrineElastic\Entity\FooType(); // Or wherever be your entity
 $newFoo->setCustomNumericField(1234);